iOS-Developers-Slack/Code-Of-Conduct/README.md

 **These things are NOT OK.**

+### Expected Behavior

+This community thrives because of everyone's contributions.
+We exchange ideas, ask questions, answer some of them, have debates, or sometimes are here just to hang out.
+There are times where the nature of a question may seem simple, has been asked and answered, or may trigger some personal feelings.
+It may make you feel like a snide or hurftul remark is justified, but it isn't.
+If you can't make a thoughtful or helpful comment to make, please continue scrolling.

+Please don't characterize questions others ask as simple, or call out members as myopic for the tools they choose to use or decisions they make.

+Futile debates about the code of conduct are highly discouraged.
+This doesn't mean you cannot raise concerns or issues, but please be considerate and constructive, not heated and destructive with your commentary.

+A simple way to remember how you're expected to act: if you can't find anything nice to say, don't say anything at all.

 ### If you say something that is found offensive, and you are called out on it, let’s:

 - Listen without interruption.